U.S., Iran, EU to meet in Vienna as nuclear deal deadline looms

 Iranian Foreign Ministry spokeswoman Marzie Afkham earlier on Wednesday said "bilateral and multilateral talks" would take place next week in Vienna, but did elaborate.

 Iran rejects Western allegations that it is seeking nuclear weapons capability.
-It says its nuclear program is solely for peaceful energy purposes.
+It says its nuclear programme is solely for peaceful energy purposes.

 The two sides missed a July 20 deadline for a comprehensive nuclear deal, extending the talks by four months.